chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifactory-pull-through/index.md

 Be sure the `docker pull` command you run includes the name of your project as well as your own repository key in place of `cgr-public`.

-## Setting up Artifactory as a pull through for Production Images
+## Setting Up Artifactory as a pull through for Production Images

 Production Chainguard Images are enterprise-ready images that come with patch SLAs and features such as Federal Information Processing Standard (FIPS) readiness.
 The process for setting up an Artifactory repository that you can use as a pull through cache for Chainguard Production Images is similar to the one outlined previously for Developer Images, but with a few extra steps.